Master’s Degree in School Counseling (MSEd)

 The College of Saint Rose offers the training and practical experience you want to become a skilled, capable, and caring professional school counselor.

 Pursue your M.S.Ed. or certificate of advanced standing (CAS) in school counseling on a full- or part-time basis, guided by expert practitioner faculty.
-Classes are held during work-friendly hours in the late afternoon and evening with some weekend and online options.
+Classes are held in person during work-friendly hours in the late afternoon and evening with some weekend and online options.
 Prepare for the qualifying exam with our rigorous curriculum.
 Enjoy comprehensive hands-on fieldwork, including internships with prestigious local schools.

 Counseling Program Mission